0

 Glosso (Glossostigma elatinoides)

-Glossostigma elatinoides has round green leaves on an extended petiole.
-This plant spreads very quickly through runners when growth conditions are good.
+Glossostigma elatinoides has round green leaves on an elongated petiole.
+This plant spreads very quickly by runners when growth conditions are good.
 Each runner node usually produces a set of 2 or 3 leaves.
-Due to its high growth speed, this plant carpets even large tanks fast.
-It requires a bit more light compared to dwarf hair grass to grow well, and does best in CO2 injected aquariums.
+Due to its rapid growth, this plant will quickly cover even large aquaria.
+It requires a little more light than Dwarf Hairy Grass to grow well and does best in CO2 injected aquariums.

 UG (Utricularia gramminifolia)

-Utricularia gramminifolia has short, light green leaves that are significantly broader compared to dwarf hair grass.
-UG is a bladder wort - a carnivorous plant that produces tiny bladder traps to capture microscopic prey.
-Similar to other carpeting plants on this page, the plant propagates in good speed through runners.
-These runners will tunnel through soil/aquasoil, but they will also attach to hardscape and other rough surfaces.
-UG can be grown easily on hardscape or floating if one does not want to use it on the substrate as a carpet.
+Utricularia gramminifolia has short, light green leaves that are much wider than those of the dwarf hairgrass.
+UG is a bladder wort - a carnivorous plant that produces tiny bladder traps to catch microscopic prey.
+Similar to other carpet plants on this page, the plant reproduces rapidly by runners.
+These runners will tunnel through soil/aquasoil but will also adhere to hardscape and other rough surfaces.
+UG can easily be grown on hardscape or floating if you do not want to use it as a carpet on the substrate.

 Although Utricularia gramminifolia produces bladder traps, these traps are harmless to shrimp and fish.
-The plant does not need to be fed manually either, and unlike other carnivorous plants, UG can grow in fertile substrates and is not as sensitive to fertilization.
-However, it does prefer to be planted in a biologically matured aquarium.
-Folks that plant it in fresh setups often find that it melts.
-Compared to the other carpeting options, UG can be harder to trim as it forms very dense mats quickly.
-The leaves are also more delicate and the plant requires a more stable tank to do well long term.
+The plant does not need to be fed manually and, unlike other carnivorous plants, UG can grow in fertile substrates and is not as sensitive to fertiliser.
+However, it prefers to be planted in a biologically mature aquarium.
+People who plant it in fresh setups often find that it melts.
+Compared to the other carpet varieties, UG can be more difficult to trim as it quickly forms very dense mats.
+The foliage is also more delicate and the plant needs a more stable tank to do well in the long term.

 Strategy to avoid algae in an Iwagumi aquascape